DeepmaticsCo/blog/README.md

 **Note:**

-*   Ensure the `date` in the front matter matches the date in the filename.
 *   If you include an image, place the image file in the appropriate subfolder within the `assets` directory (e.g., `assets/images/`).

 ### 3. Rebuild the Site